top of page

 📍Northern Arashiyama | Whimsical Stone Garden

-In the 1980s, worshippers carved 1,200 Rakan statues under monk Kocho Nishimura’s guidance—each with its own expression.
-Nestled deep in the Sagano hills, this temple feels at once playful and eerie, like stumbling into a fairy tale.
+In the 1980s, worshippers carved 1,200 Rakan statues under monk Kocho Nishimura’s guidance—each with its own unique expression.
+Nestled deep in the Sagano hills, this temple feels both playful and eerie, like stumbling into a fairy tale.

 Cheese pizza with herbs on a plate, set on a brown table.
 Background shows glasses and drink bottles.
 Cozy, warm atmosphere.